omakoleg/typescript-practices/docs/pages/language/promise.md

 Promise.reject(1);
 ```

-Every promise should eventually resolved or rejected
+Every promise should eventually be resolved or rejected

 ```ts
 new Promise<number>(